devsu/keycloak-nodejs-multirealm/README.md

 Uses the official [Keycloak Node.js Adapter](https://github.com/keycloak/keycloak-nodejs-connect) under the hood.

+## Installation

+`npm install keycloak-connect keycloak-connect-multirealm`

+or

+`yarn add keycloak-connect keycloak-connect-multirealm`

+Starting from version 1.1.0, `keycloak-connect` is required as a peer dependency.
+That way you can update `keycloak-connect` module independently from this module.

 ## Usage

 The usage is very similar to the official module: